 For help with your password, university e-mail, Carmen, or any other technology issues, questions, or requests, contact the OSU IT Service Desk.
-Standard support hours are available at https://ocio.osu.edu/help/hours (Links to an external site.), and support for urgent issues is available 24x7.
+Standard support hours are available at https://ocio.osu.edu/help/hours, and support for urgent issues is available 24x7.

 Technical failure does not constitute an excuse for submitting work late.
 This rule is more important with online courses.
 You are, per course requirements, obligated to have regular access to a working computer/laptop and high-speed internet access.
 It is your responsibility to make sure your devices are in working order, which includes hardware and software.
 Technical problems which are documented by the University's Office of the Chief Information Officer will be permitted as these are outside of your control.
-You can view the status of OSU's systems on this page (Links to an external site.).
-If you experience a problem with an OSU system (email, Carmen) which OCIO have not reported, it will be your responsibility to raise a ticket with them.
+You can view the status of OSU's systems on this page.
+If you experience a problem with an OSU system (email, Carmen) which OCIO has not reported, it will be your responsibility to raise a ticket with them.
 Only after they confirm your situation was out of your control will the professor make an accommodation.
 Note that a situation like this is extremely rare.
 If you find yourself experiencing a technical issue that impacts your ability to take part in essential class activities, your first response should be to make alternate arrangements (e.g., a computer lab).

-Dr. Lynch and the course TAs will hold office hours through Ohio State's conferencing platform, Carmen Zoom.
+Dr. Potocki and the course TA will hold office hours through Ohio State's conferencing platform, Carmen Zoom.
 The instructors' digital meeting rooms can be accessed during posted office hours at the links provided at the top of the syllabus.
 Students may use the audio and video functions if a webcam and microphone are available.
 If not, there is still a chat function within Carmen Zoom for the student to live chat with the professor in the virtual office hours room.
-A guide to accessing Carmen Zoom is available online here (Links to an external site.) and students can access support for Carmen Zoom here (Links to an external site.).
+A guide to accessing Carmen Zoom is available online here and students can access support for Carmen Zoom here.